 The patent for the Ouija Board was filed 125 years ago…and it’s been terrifying people ever since.
-To celebrate, I decided to start collecting them.
+To celebrate, I decided to buy my first vintage Ouija board.

-I mean, people don’t generally get sweaty palms and heart palpitations over Monopoly.
+I mean, most people don’t usually get sweaty palms and heart palpitations over Monopoly.

 So it was only a matter of time before I found an excuse to own one.

 I don’t actually have any money though, so at this point any of the rare and valuable boards are completely out of my reach.
-Which I’m okay with, because the more common and affordable vintage Ouija boards have that iconic design everyone is afraid of.
+Which I’m okay with (for now), because the more common and affordable vintage Ouija boards have that iconic design everyone is afraid of.

 Before making the purchase, I consulted the Museum of Talking Boards Collector’s Corner to make sure I knew what I was looking at.